JacoboC22/Time_SeriesRSB/README.md

 ## Authors

+- The project was created by Jacobo Ceballos, Luis Felipe Navarro, Bryan Santiago Martinez and Maria Fernanda Gomez

 ## License

 This project is for academic purposes only.
 Stock data is sourced from Yahoo Finance via the `quantmod` package and is subject to Yahoo Finance's terms of use.